 More on Recording Session Options

-The following table explains how Virtualize records traffic data with different combinations of traffic file name values and recording session options:
+The following table explains how traffic data is recorded with different combinations of traffic file name values and recording session options:

 |Traffic file name||Recording session option||Result|